An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Background and Motivation

-We conduct a NCCL-Tests \cite{nccltest} experiment to evaluate the GPU SM utilization of \texttt{send/recv} and \texttt{alltoall} workloads on 2 servers, each of which is equipped with 8 NVIDIA Hopper GPUs and 9 NVIDIA ConnectX-7 RNICs.
+We conduct a NCCL-Tests \cite{nccltest} experiment to evaluate the GPU SM utilization of \texttt{SendRecv} and \texttt{AlltoAll} workloads on 2 servers, each of which is equipped with 8 NVIDIA Hopper GPUs and 8 NVIDIA ConnectX-7 RNICs.
 The inter-host topology follows a 1:1 oversubscribed two-tier CLOS topology with 400Gbps links.
-And we use Nsight \cite{nsight} to monitor the GPU SM utilization.
-Table \ref{tab-nccl-sm} presents the SM utilization of different P2P workloads.
-Although \texttt{send/recv} and \texttt{alltoall} are reduction-free operations, NCCL still consumes non-negligible SM resources.
+And we use Nsight \cite{nsight} and NVIDIA Data Center GPU Manager (DCGM) \cite{dcgmi} to monitor the GPU SM utilization.
+Experimental data in Appendix \ref{appendix-nccl-sm-utilization} shows that though \texttt{SendRecv} and \texttt{AlltoAll} are reduction-free operations, NCCL still consumes non-negligible SM resources.
 What's worse, SM occupation by kernels will not be freed until the entire P2P process finishes.
-With frequent P2P communication in LLM training, these kernels can continuously occupy the SM resources.
-For better training efficiency, our customers expect more GPU resources to be dedicated in GEMM and minimize SM wastes in communication tasks.
+For better training efficiency, our customers expect more GPU resources to be reserved for GEMM and to minimize SM wastes in communication tasks.

-\textbf{Cumbersome operations.} In addition to SM consumption, we also notice there are redundant operations, while not directly involved in the communication process, still incur a considerable consumption of resources during a P2P process.
-We profiled the time consumption of each step in NCCL P2P demonstrated in Figure \ref{fig-nccl-p2p} with different message sizes using the above testbed.
-As shown in Figure \ref{fig-nccl-breakdown}, the duration of memory copies from the application buffer to the chunk buffer, which does not include the actual P2P communication, is comparable to data transmission, accounting for nearly 25\% of the entire P2P process.
-These cumbersome memory copies can slow down the P2P communication in terms of bandwidth and latency.
-Given the frequent P2P communication in LLM training, our customers prefer a lightweight solution that eliminates the redundant operation in P2P implementation.
+\textbf{Expensive restart costs in link failures.} As inter-host communication is embracing much higher bandwidth than before, we encounter more frequent downs of RNIC ports within and beyond 400Gbps network bandwidth.
+Figure \ref{fig-down-statistic} collects statistics on the failure types over 10 months in 2025 within a GPU cluster.

-\textbf{Frequent RNIC port downs.} As inter-host communication is embracing much higher bandwidth than before, we encounter more frequent downs of RNIC ports within and beyond 400Gbps bandwidth.
-Figure \ref{fig-down-statistic} collects statistics on the failure types over 10 months in 2024 within a GPU cluster.
-It is obvious the RNIC port downs, caused by optical modules and RNIC hardware, contribute the most failures than GPUs and miscellaneous types.
-The reasons behind this phenomenon can be roughly summarized as: 1) device overheating when handling the overwhelming packets with 400Gbps; 2) poor quality control due to rushed development and delivery by manufacturers.
+It is obvious that the link failures, caused by optical modules and RNIC hardware, contribute the most failures than GPUs and miscellaneous types.